-Secured Loans, also known as a Second Charge Mortgage, are used only as a last resort.
-They tend to be applied for by applicants who, for some reason, cannot or choose not to apply for a normal First Charge Mortgage.
+Secured Loans, also known as a Second Charge Mortgage, are only used when other options have been exhausted.
+They are generally used for applicants who cannot or choose not, to apply for a normal First Charge Mortgage.

 Now Secured loans are far more common amongst homeowners and homebuyers, as the rates on offer are much lower than those that were previously available.

 When it comes to raising additional funds against your property, there are three main options for you to choose from: